Effective counting of simple closed geodesics on hyperbolic surfaces: Preliminaries and notation

-The second claim in part~(1) follows from the first claim, using the product structure of $\mathsf B_r(x)$ and of the measure $\mu$. \end{proof}
+The second claim follows from the first claim, using the product structure of $\mathsf B_r(x)$ and of the measure $\mu$. \end{proof}

-We fix a large $L_0$ so that Lemma~\ref{lem:Margulis-prop} holds true and drop $L_0$ from the notation.
-In particular, $\mathcal S(E,r, L_0)$ will be denoted by $\mathcal S(E,r).$ Abusing the notation we will write $\mathcal S(x,r)$ for $\mathcal S(E,r)$ if the compact subset $E$ is not relevant except for the fact that it is a compact subset containing the point $x$.
+We fix once and for all some $L$ so that Lemma~\ref{lem:Margulis-prop} holds true and drop $L$ from the notation.
+In particular, $\mathcal S(E,r, L)$ will be denoted by $\mathcal S(E,r)$.
+Abusing the notation we will write $\mathcal S(x,r)$ for $\mathcal S(E,r)$ if the compact subset $E$ is not relevant except for the fact that it is a compact subset containing the point $x$.